Do not, I repeat, do NOT move to Virginia Beach, Virginia (at least, not until you read this article).

 In Virginia Beach, there are a lot of activities to enjoy, especially outdoor activities.

-To be honest, this is one of those places that apples to those looking to live an active lifestyle.
+To be honest, this is one of those places that apply to those looking to live an active lifestyle.

 If that’s you, then you’ll certainly enjoy the many waterways and long stretches of sand that Virginia Beach has to offer.